10 Innovative Uses for Chicken Wire

-With a name like "chicken wire," you'd think this popular metal fencing product is a bit of a one-trick pony, but it's actually anything but.
-Sure, you can use chicken wire for building safe enclosures for chickens and patching damaged chicken fencing, but it's good for a whole lot more than that.
-Especially when it comes to those random scraps and end pieces that aren't big enough for a serious livestock project, but are perfect for more esoteric uses.
+With a name like "chicken wire," you'd think this popular metal fencing product is a bit of a one-trick pony, though it's actually anything but.
+Sure, you can use chicken wire for building safe enclosures for chickens and patching damaged chicken fencing, but it's good for a whole lot more.
+Especially when it comes to those random scraps and end pieces that aren't big enough for a serious livestock project, but are perfect for more esoteric uses ... like these.

 1. Mini cloches

 Cloches protect tender plants from frost and hard weather, and they can be a pain to make, especially when you don't need anything very large -- like if you just need to protect the contents of a few pots.
 Use chicken wire to create a frame you can drape with frost cloth or torn up sheets (a great way to recycle old bedding) for a quick and easy protective cloche in harsh weather.
 You can use the same trick to control fruit flies with a muslin-covered cloche that fits over your fruit bowl.

 Deer love tender plants, and spring is one of the worst times for deer predation because your garden is full of brand new shoots.
 Keep deer away from your apple seedlings, delicate wisteria, and other garden friends with chicken wire cages.
 It doesn't look pretty, but it'll help your plants stay alive!
 Secure it to the ground and the wire will also keep out bunnies, rats, and squirrels -- if needed, sink about 2 inches of the wire underground to stop digging pests.

 3. Paper mache (or Papier mache for the Francophones)

 Yes, it's a classic use of chicken wire.
 Bend and shape the wire to create a frame that will support a paper mache project.
 Don't be afraid to think out of the box -- this art form isn't just for kids' projects.
 It may also be used to make ornaments, models, and more.